 The data collected from the CEC can be manipulated to determine a ‘base saturation’.
 Base saturation expresses the percentage of potential CEC occupied by the cations Ca2+, Mg2+, K+ or Na+

-base saturation % are:
+The optimum base saturation % is:

 The ratio of Calcium to magnesium is critical for plant nutrient uptake.
 As a rule of thumb, the Ca to Mg ratio should be 2:1.

 What can I do to improve my soil’s Cation Exchange Capacity?

 There are two main ways to improve your soil’s CEC.
 Indeed, both solutions will improve the overall health of your soil.

 - Adding lime to low pH soil can help as it exchanges 2 Hydrogen atoms for 1 Calcium.
 It immediately exchanges the easily available H and replaces more bound H over time.